 Fifteen (15) copies of all project products must be submitted to the Institute, along with an electronic version in .html or .pdf format.

 (2) Types of Products and Press Releases.
 The type of product to be prepared depends on the nature of the project.
 For example, in most instances, the products of a research, evaluation, or demonstration project should include an article summarizing the project findings that is publishable in a journal serving the courts community nationally, an executive summary that would be disseminated to the project's primary audience, or both.
 Applicants proposing to conduct empirical research or evaluation projects with national import should describe how they would make their data available for secondary analysis after the grant period (see section VI.A.14.a.).

 The curricula and other products developed through education and training projects should be designed for use outside the classroom so that they may be used again by the original participants and others in the course of their duties.

 (3) Institute Review.
 Applicants must submit a final draft of all written grant products to the Institute for review and approval at least 30 days before the products are submitted for publication or reproduction.
-For products in Web site or multimedia format, applicants must provide for Institute review of the product at the treatment, script, rough-cut, and final stages of development, or their equivalents.
+For products in a videotape or CD-ROM format, applicants must provide for Institute review of the product at the treatment, script, rough-cut, and final stages of development, or their equivalents.
 No grant funds may be obligated for publication or reproduction of a final grant product without the written approval of the Institute (see section VI.A.11.f.).

 (4) Acknowledgment, Disclaimer, and Logo.
 Applicants must also include in all project products a prominent acknowledgment that support was received from the Institute and a disclaimer paragraph based on the example provided in section VI.A.11.a.2. in the Guideline.
-The “SJI” logo must appear on the front cover of a written product, or in the opening frames of a Web site or other multimedia product, unless the Institute approves another placement.
+The “SJI” logo must appear on the front cover of a written product, or in the opening frames of a video, unless the Institute approves another placement.

 g.
 Applicant Status